-Our favorite places in Mallorca we know you'll love
+Our favourite places in Mallorca we know you'll love

 Situated only 5 kilometers from the town of Sóller, of which it is also the port, Port de Sóller has one of the most beautiful horseshoe harbours in all of Europe.
-On one side it opens up to the balmy mediterranean sea, while on the other it is surrounded by the magnificent Tramuntana mountains.
+On one side it opens up to the balmy Mediterranean sea, while on the other it is surrounded by the magnificent Tramuntana mountains.
 From Sóller you can hop on the old wooden tram and wind your way through olive groves and endless rows of lemon and orange trees to Port de Sóller.
 Port de Sóller has long been known as a culinary hotspot.
 Especially famous are the locally produced delicacies made using the staple product - oranges.
 Jams, tarts and marmalades of Port de Sóller are a must-try.
 Make sure to stop by Agapanto, one of the oldest restaurants in town and the best place to taste the local Mallorcan cuisine.

 One of the great joys of life on an island like Mallorca is simply hopping in a car and hitting the road (or on a bicycle) to find the island’s secret beach coves not to mention the windy roads.
 Some of our favourites are huddled away at the end of a gorge made by the Torrent de Pareis.
 The beaches of Sa Calobra and Torrent de Pareis are remote and serene stretches of azure waters and untouched nature.

 Fornalutx, Mallorca's most adorable stone-built village, was once crowned ‘Spain’s Prettiest Village’.
 It is a silent, peaceful village with only one street accessible to cars.
 Its location, surrounded by rocky mountains, makes it a popular stop for walkers and cyclists.

 Nestled amongst the Sierra de Tramuntana mountains, Valldemossa is nuzzled away in a lush valley of olive and almond trees and is just 17km from Palma.
 With its butterscotch stone buildings and flowerpot-filled streets, it feels very much like an escape from the modern world.
 It is also perfect for fans of the outdoors with heaps of thrilling activities from rock climbing to hiking and mountain biking.
-Make sure not to miss the 13th century monastery, which was once home to the great composer Frederik Chopin.
+Make sure not to miss the 13th-century monastery, which was once home to the great composer Frederik Chopin.